BlackEyes09/Snake-Game/README.md

 # Snake-Game
-A snake game created with python GUI
+A snake game created with python GUI.
 Run the code simply and the GUI will be popped up!!